Aayog/Aayog/README.md

 <h2 align="left">Hi 👋!
-My name is Aayog Koirala and I'm a Computer Science Masters Student currently open to Software Engineering positions.</h2>
+My name is Aayog Koirala and I'm an enthusiast programmer with experience in dotnet currently open to Software Engineering positions.</h2>

 ###